remblock/REMChain-Mainnet-Setup/README.md

 > This command line is used for making transfers, make sure that your wallet is unlocked before transferring your rewards.

 #
-# Additional REMCLI command lines
+# Additional REMCLI Command Lines

 `remcli get info`
 <br>